gridcoin-community/Gridcoin-Site/wiki/config-file.md

 minstakesplitvalue=xxx is an integer that specifies the minimum UTXO size desired post split to provide a secondary control on UTXO size.
-If difficulty drops and a high efficiency is specified, the efficiency alone would split UTXO's into amounts smaller than the user desires.
+If difficulty drops and a high efficiency is specified, the efficiency alone would split UTXOs into amounts smaller than the user desires.
 This will prevent that from occurring.
 If a user specifies less than 800 GRC, then the code uses 800 GRC.
 Note that the stake splitter uses a 160 block averaging interval for calculating the difficulty to smooth out the